Bromigos-IITB/Mentorly/README.md

 Mentorly is a modern web application designed to bridge the gap between aspiring learners and experienced professionals.
 It provides a dynamic platform for finding the perfect mentor, participating in insightful events, and accelerating personal and professional growth.

-Replace this with a screenshot of your new landing page!

 ✅ Key Features
 👥 Dual User Roles: A seamless experience for both Mentors and Mentees, featuring tailored registration flows and distinct profile functionalities.